The Jester

 FIRST APPEARANCE:

-The second Jester was also named Charles Lane, the grandson of the original.
-When the Arcadians murdered his father, this boy trained with his grandfather for revenge.
+Lane's grandson was also named Charles Lane and he took up the mantle of the Jester (II).
+After the Arcadians murdered his father, this boy trained with his grandfather for revenge.
 The plan involved kidnapping the Vice President, Marion Allstot.
 He challenged the Freedom Fighters to collect a series of artifacts for him in exchange for her life.
 (Freedom Fighters v.2 #1)

 Powers